Yakovlev Ya-19: Design and development

-A derivative of the Yakovlev UT-3, the Ya-19was developed as a five-seat light transport by lead designer Oleg K. Antonov.
+A derivative of the Yakovlev UT-3, the Ya-19 was developed as a five-seat light transport by lead designer Oleg K. Antonov.

 The Ya-19 mated the wings undercarriage, tail unit and engines of the UT-3 with a new fuselage seating five with a single pilot.
 Access to the cabin and cockpit was by a door on the port side adjacent to the trailing edge.
 Four passengers sat in the cabin, two a side and the fifth sat next to the right of the pilot in the cockpit.

 In 1940 Aeroflot requested that the Ya-19 should be produced for use on short haul routes, but the increasing pace of rearmament in the Soviet Union meant that only a single prototype was built.
 Production was curtailed when the UT-3 failed to achieve large scale production.

 An ambulance version capable of carrying two stretchers, one walking wounded and a medical assistant was proposed to the VVS.
 A mock-up review commission approved the design but production relied on continued development of the UT-3 and Ya-19, which was curtailed due to war requirements.

 Use of the AIR-19 designation would have been very brief, if used at all, as AIR was dropped as a designation when A.I.
 Rykov was purged in one of Stalin's pogroms.